Table of contents

 Making a cookie-cutter resume is likely to get you overlooked.

-Include skills from the job listing throughout your resume to get past HR screening software.
+Include keywords from the job listing throughout your resume to stand out to hiring managers and applicant tracking systems.

 Include specific, concrete numbers to prove you have what it takes.

-Optional sections — volunteer work, awards, special projects — are a great way to differentiate yourself from other applicants.
+Optional sections like volunteer work, awards, and special projects are a great way to differentiate yourself from other applicants.

 Always write a cover letter to accompany your resume to increase your chances of landing the job.